thomazchamberlain/TVSeriesIntros/README.md

 4. Slice the video files from start to time where match was found for fingerprint.
 5. Joing all output files together.

-Steps 1 & 2 are currently not implemented and instead a hardcoded mp3 of the themetune is used.
+Steps 1 & 2 are currently not implemented and instead a wav of the themetune is used.
 Feel free to PR it.